Secondary Piano Program

 Graduate Placement Information

-The purpose of this exam is to determine your level at the keyboard and advise you of your options in preparing for the keyboard proficiency.
-Please look at the reverse side of your placement report to familiarize yourself with the keyboard proficiency requirements for your degree program.
-Information about the Keyboard proficiency can be found in the Bulletin, on the School’s Web site (look for the Secondary Piano Program), at MA010, and in the Graduate Office.
-Feel free to stop by MA010 during office hours with any questions about the exam.
-The Secondary Piano Program is here to advise you about where your level is with respect to proficiency requirements at any time.
+The purpose of this placement is to determine your keyboard level and advise you of your options in preparing for the keyboard proficiency.
+Please look at the reverse to familiarize yourself with the keyboard proficiency requirements for your degree.
+Information about the Keyboard proficiency can be found in the Bulletin, on the School’s Web site (look for the Secondary Piano Program), at JS204, and in the Graduate Office.
+Feel free to stop by JS204 during office hours with any questions about the exam.
+The Secondary Piano Program is happy to advise you about your level with respect to proficiency requirements at any time.

-At placement, you will are advised of what deficits exist in your keyboard playing (see placement report), and the areas that merit special attention as you prepare for the keyboard proficiency exam.
+At placement, you are advised of what deficits exist in your keyboard, and the areas that merit special attention as you prepare for the keyboard proficiency exam.
 Please be aware that, even if you were informed that you need to work on one or two elements, you still must complete the entire exam at scheduled examination times.

-To prepare for the exam, the School recommends taking piano lessons, as MUS-P 700 <2–4 CR>.
-This course is taught by instructors familiar with the proficiency requirements, and supervised by faculty who administer the exam.
-You also may choose to work on your own, or to find a private instructor—registration for piano lessons is not mandatory for graduate students.
+For those who feel unable to prepare for the exam on their own, the school recommends taking the gradate piano class P 715 (1 cr).
+Passing this course with at least a grade of B will satisfy the keyboard proficiency requirement for most majors.
+You also may choose to work on your own towards the exam, or to find a private instructor—registration for piano lessons is not mandatory for graduate students.

 Please start correcting any deficiencies immediately.
 Try to pass the exam as soon as the end of your first semester or year at IU.
 This time scale is realistic for most incoming graduate students.
 Procrastinating preparation for this exam paves the way for the very real possibility that failure to complete the exam might prevent you from graduating.
 The Secondary Piano Program would very much like to assist you in making sure this doesn’t happen.
 Our goal is for people to complete the exam as soon as they possibly can.

 The keyboard proficiency exam is offered on four Fridays at the end of each semester.
-In the Fall, this is during weeks 12, 13, 14, and 15 (but not in Thanksgiving or Finals week).
-In the spring, this is during weeks 13, 14, 15 and Finals Week.
-In the Summer, the exam is offered on the last two Fridays of the summer session.
+In the Fall, this is usually during weeks 12, 13, 14, and 15 (but not in Thanksgiving or Finals week).
+In the spring, this is usually during weeks 13, 14, 15 and Finals Week.
+In the Summer, the exam is typically offered on the last Friday of the summer session.

-You may repeat the exam as many times as necessary to pass.
+You may repeat the exam as many times as necessary to pass, including multiple attempts within a single semester.
 However, you must be ready for the entire exam.
 You may not plan to simply come and complete the exam one or two items at a time.
-Feel free to visit MA010 earlier in the semester for advice as to your readiness for the exam.
+Ordinarily, if the entire exam is not at passing level, you will need to retake the entire exam.
+Feel free to visit JS204 earlier in the semester for advice as to your readiness for the exam.